AvergLetsGo/astrobuildpublic/README.md

 ## Disclaimer
 Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.

+## The differences
+There is now a "patches" folder in this repo, containing all of the commits pulled from the github and edits made by me.